Examples

 So whenever you need to mark some type with additional serializer information, just put the annotation on a type:

-In this tutorial we will show you how to write serializers using either the path approach or the type use approach.
+In this tutorial we will show you how to write serializers using type use annotations.

 We will define a parameterized class Nested